 As a traveler in a Muslim country, I have been totally respecting the dress code…covered shoulders and knees, loose fitting clothing.
 However, the beach is one place that the dress code doesn’t really apply…supposedly.
 As western tourists – we showed up to the beach, set up camp, and preceded to strip our layers of clothes off down to our swimming suits.
 For the first time- I was actually very self conscious of my flesh…you feel rather naked all of a sudden.
 We enjoyed the ocean breeze, watched the men flock around us (trying to be nonchalant about it of course), put on heavy, heavy sunscreen and had some good beach time.

 However – I was well aware of my surroundings.
 I scanned around me to watch the various women on the beach.
 Any women over the age of 15 was about 50% more covered up than I was.
 Some had swimsuits…but they looked as if they came from the 1950’s…covered your ass and hips in a rather unflattering way.
 The majority of women were still in their full pants and long shirts as well as a head scarf.
 I have to believe this wasn’t for sun protection…this was just a cultural thing.
 Sitting at the beach covered up is really foreign to me…it made me hot just looking at them!
 However, some women would pull up their pants past their knees and sun the lower part of their legs.
-As I sat there, I couldn’t help but wonder what these women though of me lying next to them in my bikini…did they think that I was trashy, different, interesting, or just sinful?
+As I sat there, I couldn’t help but wonder what these women thought of me lying next to them in my bikini…did they think that I was trashy, different, interesting, or just sinful?
 I will never know.
-After our beach time we wandered the medina and made our way back to Tangier for a beautiful sunset at the northwestern most point of Africa, Cap Spartel.
+After our beach time we wandered the Medina and made our way back to Tangier for a beautiful sunset at the northwestern most point of Africa, Cap Spartel.
 I was amused at the fact that I had now been to the southern most point, and the northwestern most point of Africa…as well as the highest point…not bad for such a big continent…I covered the main geographical points of interest!

 The next day we did a little walking tour of Tangier to the Kasbah, and some of the major sites.
 My favorite was our trip through the fish and meat market.
 The markets were pretty active…and not one female in them…it was definitely a man’s world.
-The smell was terrible…the only way to cope is to breath through the mouth…and even that doesn’t completely work!
+The smell was terrible…the only way to cope is to breathe through the mouth…and even that doesn’t completely work!
 On top of things, I wasn’t really prepared to be walking through the market…wearing flip flops is NOT advised.
-Oh well, once you are in, you are in…flip flops and all – you suck it up, breath through your mouth, try to avoid the big puddles of animal remains, and keep going.
+Oh well, once you are in, you are in…flip flops and all – you suck it up, breathe through your mouth, try to avoid the big puddles of animal remains, and keep going.
 I’ve been to many markets during this 10 month journey…and I love it when I see something new in a market.
 I was all of a sudden stunned when I went past the butchers and saw a huge cow head sitting on the counter.
 I was actually taken aback.
-It wasn’t just a simple cow head – instead all of the skin/hair had been singed off of it – so it was a skinless/hairless huge cow head staring back at me.
+It wasn’t just a simple cow head – instead all of the skin and hair had been singed off of it – so it was a skinless and hairless huge cow head staring back at me.
 Eewwwww.

 We boarded an overnight train to Marrakech that night.
 This was my first train journey in Morocco – and it was waaayyyy better then my previous bus journeys!
 The sleeper cars were air conditioned… Humdulilah!
 Plus, they were fairly clean, and they provided a sheet and pillow…not too shabby.
 We had prepared for the train ride by buying a bottle of vodka…and sat up until midnight just hanging out in the bunks drinking vodka and sprite – great sleep medication for the train!
 We arrived in sweltering Marrakech that morning and immediately grabbed some fresh orange juice and hopped on a bus to Essaouria – a 3 hour journey.

 Essaouria was a charming little beachfront town…and it had a different climate than the rest of Morocco that I had visited…it was livable for humans!
 It’s the windy city of Morocco – which made it a popular destination for wind surfers from around the world.
 It also was about 30 degrees cooler than Marrakech…which probably made it about 70…time to pull out my long sleeve clothing!
 It really was a great break from the heat.
 The town was charming, full of tourists, but still charming.
 This also meant that it had a bit of a night life – which was also a welcome site!
-We did a walking tour of the town, the next morning that provided us a trip into the medina…but this medina was different….it was built by the French.
-This may not mean much to you…but this meant that the medina was built on a grid meaning that you didn’t have to pay any young children to find your way out of the maze…you could actually do it yourself.
+We did a walking tour of the town, the next morning that provided us a trip into the Medina…but this Medina was different….it was built by the French.
+This may not mean much to you…but this meant that the Medina was built on a grid meaning that you didn’t have to pay any young children to find your way out of the maze…you could actually do it yourself.